TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 In addition, we already provide you with the main functionalities of a Tic-Tac-Toe game to send and receive updates from our Tic-Tac-Toe game server.
 The game server is already up and running for you to play against each other later on.

-To get started, you would have to checkout the GitHub repository on the command line:
+To get started you would have to checkout the GitHub repository, e.g. on the command line:

 ```
 git clone git@github.com:TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit.git